 Error: Discovered – currently not indexed

 Google knows this URL exists but has chosen not to fully index the content yet.
 This could be due to a lack of content on the page, lack of internal links to the content, or any other reason Google has decided on.
-You can request indexing for the pages you would like indexed.

 Error: Duplicate, Google chose different canonical than user